Ifeena/Dashboard-Using-Tableau/README.md

 **✓**  **Increase focus on promoting high-margin products** and reassess the strategy for underperforming items like tables.
 Consider phasing out or rebranding low-performing products. 🛒

 **✓**  **Invest in marketing and sales efforts** in the Central region to boost performance.
 Leverage successful strategies from the West to replicate growth. 📍

+# CONCLUSION
+By optimizing inventory, refining marketing strategies, and addressing underperforming regions and products, Global Mart can ensure sustained profitability and customer satisfaction. can ensure sustained profitability and customer satisfaction.